mobile app bar

 2024 Formula One Abu Dhabi Grand Prix Yas Marina Circuit, Abu Dhabi, United Arab Emirates 8.December.2024; Lewis Hamilton of Great Britain and Mercedes-AMG PETRONAS F1 Team

-Over the years, Lewis Hamilton’s “Hammer-time” war cry, made famous by race engineer Peter Bonnington, became increasingly popular.
-This is why, when the Briton’s departure from Mercedes was announced, many wondered if it would mark the end of the iconic call.
+Lewis Hamilton’s “Hammer time” war cry, made famous by race engineer Peter Bonnington, has become synonymous with the British legend’s competitive edge over the years.
+So, when his departure from Mercedes was announced, many wondered if it would mark the end of the iconic call.

-Bonnington would often remind Hamilton that it was “Hammer-time”, particularly during pit stop phases and the closing stages of a race, when he would need the seven-time World Champion to push hard.
-However, Bonnington won’t be Hamilton’s aide next season onwards, with the 39-year-old moving to Ferrari.
+Bonnington would often remind Hamilton that it was “Hammer time”, particularly during pit stop phases and the closing stages of a race.
+It was the engineer’s way of telling the seven-time World Champion that they needed him to push harder.
+Bonnington, however, won’t be Hamilton’s aide from next season at Ferrari.

-At Ferrari, Hamilton’s race engineer will be Riccardo Adami, who has worked with Carlos Sainz for the past four years.
+At Ferrari, Hamilton’s race engineer will be Riccardo Adami, who was working with Carlos Sainz in the past four years.
 The Italian is no stranger to working with world championship-caliber drivers, having been Sebastian Vettel’s voice during his tenure at Ferrari.

-Living up to Hamilton’s iconic partnership with Bonnington will be no easy task.
-Together, they formed an unstoppable force at Mercedes, with Bonnington guiding Hamilton to six of his Drivers’ Championship titles and 84 race victories overall.
+Living up to Hamilton’s iconic partnership with Bonnington will be no easy task, though.
+Together, they formed an unstoppable force at Mercedes.
+Bonnington guided Hamilton to six of his Drivers’ Championships and 84 race victories.

-Their collaboration wasn’t purely professional—it was deeply personal, built on trust and mutual respect cultivated over more than a decade.
+Their collaboration wasn’t just professional — it was deeply personal, built on trust and mutual respect cultivated over more than a decade.

-The word “Hammertime” originated from the British driver’s frustration during his first year at Mercedes in 2013.
-Bono would tell him to push during critical moments, but Hamilton, already driving at the limit, wanted a phrase that signaled the need for maximum attack.
+The phrase “Hammer time” originated from the British driver’s frustration during his first year at Mercedes, in 2013.
+Bono would tell him to push during critical moments.
+But Hamilton, already driving at the limit, wanted a phrase that signaled the need for maximum attack.

-Inspired by MC Hammer’s hit song “U Can’t Touch This” and his own driver designation, “HAM,” Lewis suggested that Bono use “Hammertime” instead.
-Over the years, it became a hallmark of their race-day strategy and, by some accounts, one of the most feared team radios in F1.
+Inspired by MC Hammer’s hit song, ‘U Can’t Touch This’, and his own driver designation, ‘HAM’, Lewis suggested that Bono use “Hammer time” instead.
+Over the years, it became a hallmark of their race-day strategy and, by some accounts, one of the most feared team radio phrases in F1.

 Beyond the radio calls and race victories, Bono stood by Hamilton during the highs and lows, becoming a friend and by Hamilton’s own admission, a brother.